lsst-dm/dmtn-058/index.rst

 - Ensures the creation of header files synchronously with the image data acquisition.
 - Provides the analogous metadata for cross-talked files used for L1 prompt processing and for raw files, including calibrations, being archived into the data backbone.
 - It will run at the summit inside the Engineering and Facility Database (EFD) Cluster farm and will always have access to all of the live feeds from DDS.
-- Supports the LSST Data Facility (LDF) services and is available for any other image acquisition software.
+- Supports the LSST Data Facility (LDF) services and the Data Managment Control System (DMCS) and is available for any other image acquisition software.
-- Headers will contain at a minimum the meta-data necessary for L1 Prompt Processing and archiving.
+- Headers will contain at a `minimum` the meta-data necessary for L1 Prompt Processing and archiving.
 - Provides a Service Abstraction Layer (SAL) Commandable Service (CSC) Communication Interfase for OCS.
+- Separate instances of the Header Service will exist for the Spectrograph, ComCam, and LSSTCam.

 Description
 ============

 A description of the proposed functionality follows.
 Figure 1 shows a high-level diagram of the proposed flow and interconnection with other subsystems.
+In Figure 2 we present a more detailed diagram of the Header Service.

   .. figure:: /_static/HeaderService.svg
      :name: HeaderService